SS Persia (1900): History

-At the time of sinking, Persia was carrying a large quantity of gold and jewels belonging to the Maharaja Jagatjit Singh, though he himself had disembarked at Marseilles.
+At the time of sinking, Persia was carrying a large quantity of gold and jewels belonging to the Maharaja Jagatjit Singh, of the princely state of Kapurthala, though he himself had disembarked at Marseille.
 Among the passengers to survive were Colonel Charles Clive Bigham, son of Lord Mersey, 2nd Lieutenant John Lionel Miller-Hallett of the Gurkha Rifles, and John Douglas-Scott-Montagu, 2nd Baron Montagu of Beaulieu.
 His secretary and mistress Eleanor Thornton, who many believe was the model for the Rolls-Royce "Spirit of Ecstasy" mascot by Charles Sykes, died.
-Also among the dead were Robert Ney McNeely, American Consul at Aden and a former North Carolina state senator from Union County, Robert Vane Russell, Captain Harry Lawrence Ainsworth, Adjutant of the 10th Gurkha Rifles, American missionary Rev. Homer Russell Salisbury, Frank Morris Coleman, the co-owner of Bennett, Coleman & Co.
-Ltd. and Mary Fernandez, an Indian travelling ayah who had made the trip several times, working on this trip for a Mrs Bird, with a last address of the Ayah’s House, in Hackney.
+Also among the dead were Robert Ney McNeely, American Consul at Aden and a former North Carolina state senator from Union County, Robert Vane Russell, Captain Harry Lawrence Ainsworth, Adjutant of the 10th Gurkha Rifles, American missionary Rev. Homer Russell Salisbury, Frank Morris Coleman, the co-owner of the media company Bennett, Coleman & Company and Mary Fernandez, an Indian travelling ayah who had made the trip several times, working on this trip for a Mrs Bird, with a last address of the Ayah’s House, in Hackney.

 The survivors on the four lifeboats were picked up during the second night after the sinking by the minesweeper HMS Mallow.
 Only 15 of the women on board survived, among them British actress Ann Codrington (The Rossiter Case), who was pregnant with her daughter, Patricia Hilliard.
-Ann lost her mother, Mrs. Helen Codrington.
+Ann lost her mother, Helen Codrington.

 Sixty-seven crewmen from the then Portuguese colony of Goa perished.
 Most of them were stewards.

 The sinking was front-page news on many British newspapers, including the Daily Mirror and the Daily Sketch.

-Service personnel who died on the S. S. Persia are recorded at Commonwealth Wargraves memorial at Chatby, Alexandria.
+Service personnel who died on the SS Persia are recorded on the Commonwealth War Graves memorial at Shatby, Alexandria, Egypt.

 The wreck of Persia was located off Crete in 2003 at a depth of 10000 ft, and an attempt was made to salvage the treasure located in the bullion room.
 The salvage attempt met with limited success, retrieving artifacts and portions of the ship, and some jewels from the bullion room.
 Some of the gems have since been made into commemorative jewellery.